Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/container-insights-onboard.md

 Depois de ativar a monitorização, poderá demorar cerca de 15 minutos antes de poder visualizar as métricas de estado de funcionamento para o cluster.

-### <a name="enable-monitoring-from-aks-cluster-in-the-portal"></a>Ativar a monitorização a partir de um cluster do AKS no portal
+### <a name="enable-directly-from-aks-cluster-in-the-portal"></a>Ativar a diretamente a partir de um cluster do AKS no portal
-Para ativar a monitorização do seu contentor do AKS no portal do Azure, efetue o seguinte:
+Para ativar a monitorização diretamente a partir de um dos seus clusters do AKS no portal do Azure, efetue o seguinte:

 1. No portal do Azure, selecione **Todos os serviços**.
 2. Na lista de recursos, comece a escrever **contentores**.